canro91/canro91.github.io/_posts/2020-12-03-DebugDynamicSQL.md

 These three tips will help you to troubleshoot your dynamic queries and identify the source of a dynamic query when you find one in your query store or plan cache.

-**Dynamic SQL is a string with a query to execute**.
-This string is built based on the input parameters of a store procedure or any other condition to include the right clauses, comparisons and statements to execute.
-Often, Dynamic SQL is used with store procedures to search records with optional input parameters.
+**To make dynamic SQL queries easier to debug, format the generated query with line breaks, add as a comment the name of the source stored procedure and use a parameter to only print the generated query.**

-## Format your dynamic SQL queries for more readability
+## 1. Format your dynamic SQL queries for more readability

 To read your dynamic queries stored in the plan cache, make sure to insert new lines when appropriate.

 Use a variable for the line endings.
 For example, `DECLARE @crlf NVARCHAR(2) = NCHAR(13) + NCHAR(10)`.

-Also, to identify the source of a dynamic query, add as a comment the name of the store procedure generating it.
+Also, to identify the source of a dynamic query, add as a comment the name of the stored procedure generating it.
 But, don't use inside that comment a timestamp or any other dynamic text.
 Otherwise, you will end up with almost identical entries in the plan cache.

-## Add a parameter to print the generated query
+## 2. Add a parameter to print the generated query

 To debug the generated dynamic query, add a parameter to print it.
-Also, you can add a second debugging parameter to avoid executing the query.
+And, a second parameter to avoid executing the query.

 For example, you can name these two parameters, `@Debug_PrintQuery` and `@Debug_ExecuteQuery`, respectively.

-## Change the casing of variables and keywords inside your dynamic SQL
+## 3. Change the casing of variables and keywords inside your dynamic SQL

-To distinguish errors between the actual SQL query and the dynamic query, change the casing keywords and variables inside your the dynamic query.
+To distinguish errors between the actual SQL query and the dynamic query, change the casing of keywords and variables inside your dynamic query.

 ## Example